How to write a letter before action

 Writing a Letter Before Action isn't complicated, but it needs to be done correctly.
-Miss something important, and the court might dismiss your claim.
+Miss something important, and the court might dismiss your claim or not award you everything that you are seeking.
 Use the wrong tone, and you could undermine your case.

 Here's exactly what to include and how to write it.